 To some extent, customers do want honesty.
 We are moving towards a world where clients constantly claim that they want more transparency and authenticity from the brands they work with.
 However, the important thing to remember is that while your customers want some truth from you - they want it in small, exciting doses.

 Rather than building your entire brand around being brutally honest, you might see better results by infusing a little honesty into your typical marketing strategy.
-For instance, you may recall 2015, when that were delightfully honest just in time for Summer.
-According to the team behind the brand, they wanted to engage with a new generation of straight-forward customers, and they did this with refreshing slogans and transparency.
+For instance, you may recall 2015, when Oasis released marketing campaigns that were delightfully honest just in time for Summer.
+According to the team behind the brand, they wanted to engage with a new generation of straightforward customers, and they did this with refreshing slogans and transparency.

-The ads were fun and honest at the same time, saying things like "Its Summer.
+The ads were fun and honest at the same time, saying things like "It's Summer.
 You're thirsty.
 We've got sales targets".
-This was the novel approach that clients were looking for at the time, and it successfully helped Oasis to start improving their sales again.
+This was the novel approach that clients were looking for at the time, and it successfully helped Oasis to start improving its sales again.
 But the marketing campaign was short-lived, they didn't expect it to last forever.

 If Hallmark used the slogan: "Use some cheap poetry to make her feel special" it might get your attention for a while - but eventually, you'd stop buying the cards, right?
 That's the same with honest advertising - it only goes so far.